Search our comprehensive guide to find out how to dispose of specific items.

 Ink Cartridges cannot by placed in any of the household bins.
 Used or empty laser and inkjet cartridges can be dropped off at the transfer stations.
 Visit PlanetArk [https://www.recyclingnearyou.com.au/] for a drop off location near you.

-Clear, brown and green glass jars can be placed in the yellow recycling bin with metal lids separated.
+Clear, brown and green glass jars can be placed in the purple glass bin with metal lids attached.

 Kitty litter, clean and soiled, can be placed in the red landfill bin.
 Hint: Bag or double-bag kitty litter to reduce odours.

-Large furniture items including lounges, desks, bed frames can be included in the kerbside collection / bulky waste or waste transfer station.
+Large furniture items including lounges, desks, bed frames can be taken to the transfer station.
+Household limit of one cubic meter per day.

 Garden waste, including lawn clippings, prunings, small sticks, twigs, flowers and leaves can be placed in the green garden organic bin.
-Note: Large stumps and branches are hazardous and must be cut into smaller pieces before being placed into the green garden organic bin.
+Note: Large stumps and branches are hazardous and must be cut into smaller pieces before being placed into the green garden organic bin or taken to the transfer station.

-Incandescent light bulbs should be put in your rubbish bin wrapped in paper.
+Incandescent or fluorescent light bulbs can be wrapped in paper and taken to the transfer station as part of e waste recycling.
 Fluorescent light globes contain mercury which can be dangerous if put into landfill.

 Magazines, newspapers and junk mail can be placed in the yellow recycling bin.

-Mattresses at the end of their useful life can be disposed of via our hard rubbish collection service (limit 1 per residence), and will be recycled by TIC recycling.
+Mattresses at the end of their useful life can be disposed at the transfer station.
+Mattresses will be disassembled and recycled.

 Meat bones, raw and cooked, can go into red landfill bin.
 Hint: Freeze meat bones and scraps until bin collection day to reduce odours.